 Creating Strong Teams

-Decision making is a key piece in a leader’s job and at times one of the most challenging.
+Decision making is a crucial aspect of a leader’s job and, at times, one of the most challenging.
 This session walks through a tested model for weighing options and making decisions.
 Leaders will apply the model to a current situation.
 The model introduces ways to clarify the objectives of the decision, seek meaningful and reliable information to support decision making, generate creative options, consider outcomes and consequences of options, and evaluate options against desired objectives and outcomes.

 Developing Others Through Coaching

 As a leader, your boat only floats as high as the tide, and the tide is your team.
-It’s not how good you are that counts, it’s how well you can support the growth and development of your team members.
+It’s not how good you are that counts; it’s how good you can support the members of your team to be.
+Coaching creates engaged, autonomous, and empowered leaders.
+Great leaders at every level benefit from being coached and knowing how (and when) to take a coach approach.
 This session approaches coaching from a place of curiosity and openness, applying a framework for coaching conversations that produces consistent behaviour change and increased capabilities.

 Effectively managing conflict in your organization is key to building high performing teams and a stronger organization.
 Sensitive or difficult issues are often softened or avoided.
 Honest conversations are difficult for many leaders and the first step to mastering them is to shift our mindset to a growth mindset, wherein these conversations are opportunities to develop as leaders.
 In this session, participants apply a framework to prepare for a difficult conversation they need to have from a place of openness and collaboration.